shivakc102/Final-ML-project/README.md

 - Apply feature scaling if necessary.
 - Select a model and fit it to the data.
 - Evaluate the model's performance by calculating errors and using evaluation metrics.
-- Check for overfitting and underfitting using cross-validation."